Alert

 General resume

-The provider collaborates with the worker to develop a resume based on the transferable skills information that was gathered during the triage assessment.
+The provider collaborates with the worker to develop an effective resume based on information that was gathered during the triage assessment.

 Resume update

-• Duty to cooperate (D2C) - a job option is provided; a job lead is not.
+• A job option is needed to determine the worker's entitlement to benefits for a retroactive period.
+A job option is provided; a job lead is not.

-Supported job search (that is, looking for a job) is a flexible, individualized service to support a worker in their search for employment.
-Every worker will be offered a fully supportive and dynamic job search, unique to their needs and circumstances.
+SJS provides support from an RE provider for the worker to carry out an active and effective job search.
 The service is provided for a minimum of 12 weeks unless a worker finds work before then.
 SJS may be extended up to a maximum of 20 weeks if the worker qualifies for an extension.
-See 7-2 Supported job search procedure for information on extensions.
+Refer to the 7-2 Supported job search procedure for information on extensions.

 Supporting references